-The district permits teachers and other approved employees to use electronic communications with students within the scope of professional responsibilities, as described by district guidelines.

-For example, a teacher may create a social networking page for his or her class to relay information regarding class work, homework, and tests.
-A parent is welcome to access such a page.
+Teachers and other approved employees are permitted by the district to use electronic communication with students within the scope of the individual's professional responsibilities, as described by district guidelines.
+For example, a teacher may set up a social networking page for his or her class that has information related to class work, homework, and tests.
+As a parent, you are welcome to join or become a member of such a page.

-However, text messages sent to an individual student are only allowed if a district employee with responsibility for an extracurricular activity must communicate with a student participating in that activity.

-The employee is required to include his or her immediate supervisor and the student's parent as recipients on all text messages.
+However, electronic messages sent to an individual student are only allowed if a district employee with responsibility for an extracurricular activity needs to communicate with a student participating in the extracurricular activity.
+The employee is required to include his or her immediate supervisor and the student's parent as recipients on all electronic messages.

-A parent who does not want his or her child to receive one-to-one electronic communications from a district employee should contact the campus principal.
+If you prefer that your child not receive any one-to-one electronic communications from a district employee, or if you have questions related to the use of electronic communications by district employees, please contact the campus principal.